micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx_getting_started/index.md

 In this example, we use an Olimex board and a STM32L1 Board, but you can use any combination between STM32L1, Olimex Board and PC.
 Now we're going to execute the Agent in the PC.
 First, we need to check the port number of the serial cable that we want to use as Micro XRCE-DDS interface.
-Note: You must installed micro-XRCE-DDS agent previously, follow this guide -> https://micro-xrce-dds.readthedocs.io/en/latest/installation.html
+Note: You must installed Micro XRCE-DDS agent previously, follow this guide -> https://micro-xrce-dds.readthedocs.io/en/latest/installation.html

 Open a console and type the next command:
 `MicroXRCE-DDSAgent serial <serial_port>`